 MICKLEHAM (ST. MICHAEL) CHURCHYARD

 There is one war grave listed by the Commonwealth War Graves Commission , that of Peter Odhams, in the NE corner of the churchyard.
-His story is on this website.
+His story is told in the Mickleham War Memorial booklet.

 Date of Death: 15/12/1940